InfAnalysis/minimal-LRU/README.md

 python run_train.py --dataset copy-classification --pooling none --epochs 4
 ```

 It is crucial to have no pooling for this task.
-100% test accuracy should be recheable in 2-4 epochs
+100% test accuracy should be reachable in 2-4 epochs
 with the default architecture and hyperparameters.

 ### Sequential CIFAR